puzzfuzz/puzzfuzz.github.io/_posts/2015-02-24-management-material.md

 categories: management
 ---

+WORK IN PROGRESS - Management and Organizational Theories of Fantastically Successful Software Companies

 TODO: Intro

 * [Netflix][netflix_deck] sees themselves as a pro sports team who expects nothing but excellence from every roster slot and hire, develop, and cut smartly so they have stars in every position.